Regional Planning

 METHODOLOGY

-The San Luis Obispo County FireSafe Council assesses wildfire risk by combining local data, science, and community input to prioritize projects based on fuel conditions, community vulnerability, ecological values, and alignment with state and local resilience strategies.
-The approach is holistic, balancing fire risk reduction, ecosystem health, cultural values, and community safety to deliver lasting regional benefits.
+The San Luis Obispo County FireSafe Council (SLOFSC) assesses wildfire risk by combining local data, science, and community input to prioritize projects based on fuel conditions, community vulnerability, ecological values, and alignment with state and local resilience strategies.
+The approach is holistic, balancing fire risk reduction, ecosystem health, cultural values, and community safety to deliver lasting regional benefits across diverse landscapes and communities throughout San Luis Obispo County.

 Deliver workshops, materials, and events to inform the public about wildfire mitigation.